lino-framework/book/docs/specs/ledger.rst

     In Lino, you create them in a dedicated journal that has its :attr:`preliminary <Journal.preliminary>` field checked.

+  trade type

+    The type of a trade operation.
+For example "sales" and "purchases" are the most common trade types.
+But we can also have "salaries", "taxes", ...
+See `Trade types`_

 There are some secondary models and choice lists: